Follow

 • Service Expected date (month/year)

-NOTE: Some vehicles may not report all this fields.
+NOTE: Some vehicles may not report all these fields.
 Please, check with your Frotcom Certified Partner.
+You can check the complete supported vehicle list here.

 alarmes.png

-you can updated the warnings, periodicity, and other alarm settings, but remember that Next occurrence will be updated daily, when your vehicle travels or execute a maintenance distances and/or dates are automatic updated.
+You can update the warnings, the periodicity, and other alarm settings, but keep in mind that the Next occurrence will be updated daily, when your vehicle travels or executes a maintenance, the distance and/or dates are automatically updated.

 Was this article helpful?